 Step04 One should now be successfully logged in to the server.
 Now create the password for user: root // one that has at least 12 characters.
 Should one need to create another password, one can create handy but a very strong and memorable password to replace it - for good suggestions see: Passwords With the new passward handy to copy, enter this command in the terminal: passwd that follows after '#'):

 Step05 The following commands need to be entered (via cut & paste) and their actions completed sequencely:

-Step06 Installing and activating the Webmin control panel: Enter similarly the following three commands below:
+Step06 Installing and activating the Webmin control panel: Enter similarly the following two commands below:

 Step06 Opening Webmin: Once the install process is complete, type in this link in one's browser: https://[IP address]:10000.
 One will get the warning along the lines of "Connection not Protected".
 Ignore this warning and advanceto make the exception.
 Thereafter, this should lead one to the login page of the server's Webmin control panel.

 The username for Webmin will be 'root' and its password.

 Reaching and completing successfully Step06, one has now a functionally and accessible server.
 The graphical interface: Webmin now offers many advantages in future configuration work.
 However given the nature of the Internet, one needs to immediately secure the server with a firewall, the fail2ban app and finally Proftp as means to upload/down files.